PHW290/phw251_projectdata/README.md

-# PH251 Project Data Fall 2023
+# PHW251 Project Data

-This repository contains the data needed for the three different group project scenarios for Fall 2023.
+This repository contains the data needed for the three different group project scenarios for the R for Public Health course.

 Please view the folders below to access the correct data for your scenario:
 - **scenario_1**: Scenario 1: Flu outbreak (simulated) and vaccine uptake in California